ArjunAranetaCodes/JavaPractices/Java11-Questions-Answers/Quiz2.md

 A) final
 </details>

-<h2>Question 10</h2>
+<h2>Question 20</h2>
-What is the purpose of the java.lang.Math.addExact method in Java?
+What is the purpose of the java.lang.ClassNotFoundException exception in Java?
 <pre>
-A) To add two numbers with overflow checking
+A) To handle errors during class loading
-B) To subtract two numbers with overflow checking
+B) To handle errors during object creation
-C) To multiply two numbers with overflow checking
+C) To handle errors during method invocation
-D) To divide two numbers with overflow checking
+D) To handle errors during exception handling
 </pre>

 <details>
 <summary>Answer:</summary>

-A) To add two numbers with overflow checking
+ A) To handle errors during class loading
 </details>